-The U.S. Department of Labor?s Mine Safety and Health Administration today announced that federal inspectors issued 192 citations, five orders and one safeguard during special impact inspections conducted at nine coal and four metal and nonmetal mines in September.
+The U.S. Department of Labor's Mine Safety and Health Administration today announced that federal inspectors issued 176 citations, eight orders and one safeguard during special impact inspections conducted at 13 coal mines and three metal and nonmetal mines in January.

 Unemployment Insurance Weekly Claims Report

 In the week ending February 21, the advance figure for seasonally adjusted initial claims was 313,000, an increase of 31,000 from the previous week's revised level.
 The previous week's level was revised down by 1,000 from 283,000 to 282,000.
 The 4-week moving average was 294,500, an increase of 11,500 from the previous week's revised average.
 The previous week's average was revised down by 250 from 283,250 to 283,000.

 MSHA adds two new tools to help track violations

 The U.S. Mine Safety and Health Administration launched two new online tools today to assist operators, miners, MSHA and others in tracking violations of standards commonly associated with mining deaths and frequently found by federal mine inspectors in examinations of underground coal mines.
 The latest tools enhance other web-based methods MSHA offers the mining industry to operate more safely.
 These include tools to monitor a mine's compliance history, such as determining its eligibility for a Pattern of Violations or the number of significant and substantial violations issued in a given time period after a corrective action plan is put into place.

 2015 ERISA Advisory Council to hold first meeting March 20